-Welcome to Jenny’s Focus on Feminism (email@example.com), a page of focused action towards achieving full equality, participation and representation for girls and women worldwide, with the realization that then, and only then, humanity will be sustained, population increases will be reasonable, and poverty will diminish.
+Welcome to Jenny’s Focus on Feminism and The Feminine, (firstname.lastname@example.org), a page of focused activism towards full egalitarianism, achieving full equality, participation and representation for girls and women worldwide, with the realization that then, and only then, humanity will be sustained, population increases will be reasonable, and poverty will diminish.

 In the complex world of conservation and poverty alleviation, ambient noises can be deafening.
 Listening to the right people, in the right context with a non-biased mindset not only demonstrates respect but saves precious time and resources as you craft solutions to global problems.
 Jamie demonstrates – in a lively romp through jungles, villages, oceans and boardrooms – how our environment and its inhabitants present constant clues for solutions if we are present enough to tune-out the ambient noise and tune in to the message: today matters.

 Bringing her unique perspective from working as a marine biologist, environmental lawyer, and chief executive officer, Jamie shares with her audience the crucial role that listening plays in fostering solutions in the natural and human worlds.
 Perhaps most importantly, Jamie’s experiences provide a powerful and inspirational voice for a new way to drive global change by engaging the people whose voices too often go unheard: women.

 ASU Student Combats Global Vulnerabilities with Sustainable Technology, August 5, 2014

 Akane Ota was living in a village far from Dhaka, Bangladesh, the overpopulated country’s capital.
 Her assignment with Grameen Bank, a Nobel Peace Prize-winning microfinance organization, asked that she survey villagers to assess their living conditions, then create a business plan to improve them.